johnnywong30/stevens-ducks/documentation/docs.md

 ## Deploying to Heroku
+Ignore below now that Johnny figured out GitHub Actions to auto deploy and build merges into `production`.
+Still use it in case it breaks though.

 While Heroku is fixing their GitHub breach, we have to deploy our project to manually using Heroku's CLI.
 Steps below when in the project's root directory: